Writing Titles, Subtitles and Text to Improve Engagement

 Task subtitles not only populate your task intro page, but they are also included in e-mails, SMS messages and on the participant’s task list.
 The task subtitle is a great opportunity to provide clear instructions and drive an action.

-2) Use action verbs, particularly in the task “Begin Task” button.
+2) Use action verbs, particularly in the task “Begin Task” call to action button.

 By default, ProofPilot places “Begin Task” as text in the button a user presses to begin a task.
 You may edit this material, and provide something more specific to generate additional clarity and urgency.